d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 * Initialization heuristics are needed to ensure that the initial gradients are neither too large nor too small.
 * ReLU activation functions mitigate the vanishing gradient problem.
 This can accelerate convergence.
 * Random initialization is key to ensure that symmetry is broken before optimization.
+* Xavier initialization suggests that, for each layer, variance of any output is not affected by the number of inputs, and variance of any gradient is not affected by the number of outputs.

 ## Exercises

-1. Can you design other cases where a neural network might exhibit symmetry requiring breaking besides the permutation symmetry in a multilayer pereceptron's layers?
+1. Can you design other cases where a neural network might exhibit symmetry requiring breaking besides the permutation symmetry in an MLP's layers?
 1. Can we initialize all weight parameters in linear regression or in softmax regression to the same value?
 1. Look up analytic bounds on the eigenvalues of the product of two matrices.
 What does this tell you about ensuring that gradients are well conditioned?
 1. If we know that some terms diverge, can we fix this after the fact?
-Look at the paper on LARS for inspiration :cite:`You.Gitman.Ginsburg.2017`.
+Look at the paper on layer-wise adaptive rate scaling  for inspiration :cite:`You.Gitman.Ginsburg.2017`.

 :begin_tab:`mxnet`